 What Are The Effects Of Workaholic Parents On Children?

-Dedication and commitment to work also gives many a psychologically necessary sense of control when other areas of their lives (for example, their relationships) feel substantially less under their control.
+Dedication and commitment to work also give many a psychologically necessary sense of control when other areas of their lives (for example, their relationships) feel substantially less under their control.

 Also, the social status some ‘workaholics’ believe their career success confers on them may compensate in their minds, to some degree, for aspects of themselves that they believe to be inadequate.